IsmaelMartinez/teams-for-linux/README.md

 For that reason, the default userAgent used is chrome at this moment in time.

 > Note: Switching the userAgent with the persistence turn on sometimes have the side effect of "loosing" the channels history.
+Removing the data under `~/.config/teams-for-linux` should fix the issue.

 ## License